bitshifter/mathbench-rs/README.md

 * `euler bench` - performs an Euler integration on arrays of 2D and 3D vectors
 * `mat benches` - performs common matrix operations such as transpose, inverse, determinant and multiply
+* `quat benches` - peform common quaternion operations
-* `transform bench` - performs matrix transformations on vectors
+* `transform bench` - performs transformations on vectors

 Note that `cgmath` and `nalgebra` matrix inverse methods return an `Option` whereas `glam` does not, giving glam a performance advantage.
 If a